danb35/freenas-iocage-nextcloud/README.md

+# Not working at this time due to upstream changes by the Caddy maintainer.
+More to follow.

 # freenas-iocage-nextcloud
 Script to create an iocage jail on FreeNAS for the latest Nextcloud 19 release, including Caddy 1.0, MariaDB 10.3/PostgreSQL 10, and Let's Encrypt